Kingsey History, Family Crest & Coats of Arms

 Kingsey is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Kingsey family lived in one of the places called Kingsley in Cheshire or Staffordshire having derived from the Old English word cyningesleah, which means wood or clearing of the king.
 Thus, Kingsey is a classic example of an English polygenetic surname, which is a surname that was developed in a number of different locations and adopted by various families independently.

 Early Origins of the Kingsey family

-Another 171 words (12 lines of text) are included under the topic Early Kingsey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kingsey research.
+Another 86 words (6 lines of text) are included under the topic Early Kingsey History in all our PDF Extended History products and printed products wherever possible.

 Kingsey Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Kingsey has been recorded under many different variations, including Kingsley, Kingsleigh, Kingslee, Kinsey and others.

 Early Notables of the Kingsey family (pre 1700)